-Rationale for Implementation Guidance 34.8: The Working Group believes that the Application Guidelines should be explicit that multiple organizations may represent the same community simultaneously and and that Application Guidelines should emphasize that if there is more than one organization representating a community, the additional questions provided should be considered to determine scoring.
+Rationale for Implementation Guidance 34.9: The Working Group believes that the Application Guidelines should be explicit that multiple organizations may represent the same community simultaneously and and that Application Guidelines should emphasize that if there is more than one organization representating a community, the additional questions provided should be considered to determine scoring.

-Rationale for Implementation Guidance 34.9: The Working Group seeks to ensure that each CPE evaluation criterion is fully independent of other criteria with respect to scoring of applications.
+Rationale for Implementation Guidance 34.10: The Working Group seeks to ensure that each CPE evaluation criterion is fully independent of other criteria with respect to scoring of applications.
 To reinforce the importance of this principle, the Working Group believes that text in the 2012 Applicant Guidebook regarding this issue should also be incorporated into the Evaluation Guidelines.

+Rationale for recommendation 34.11: The Working Group believes that there should be greater transparency and a role for the ICANN community in the process to develop evaluation and selection criteria that will be used to choose a Community Priority Evaluation Provider (CPE Provider).

-Rationale for Recommendations 34.10 and 34.13 and Implementation Guidance 34.11: The Working Group believes that the 2012 CPE process lacked the appropriate level of transparency and predictability.
+Rationale for Recommendations 34.12 and 34.15 and Implementation Guidance 34.13: The Working Group believes that the 2012 CPE process lacked the appropriate level of transparency and predictability.
 The Working Group believes that transparency and predictability are essential objectives in the implementation of CPE and recommends that ICANN org seek opportunities to improve the evaluation process to ensure that evaluation criteria and the application of these criteria are transparent and predictable to all parties.
 The Working Group has provided specific suggestions in this regard through implementation guidance.
 In further support of transparency and predictability, the Working Group has recommended that evaluation procedures (including any supplemental dispute provider rules) are widely available before the opening of the application submission period.